 For all the cases considered, the calculated formation energies agree well with literature values~\cite{Drautz, Banhart2011} and our DFT references.
 For the divacancy and Stone-Wales defects, residual NNIP-DFT differences stem mainly from energy evaluation and not from the relaxation method.
 For the monovacancy, however, differences in the relaxed structures matter more: spin-unpolarized DFT yields a Jahn-Teller-like reconstruction with a slight out-of-plane displacement of one dangling atom.
 This subtle rearrangement is not fully reproduced by the NNIP, which returns indeed highly accurate energetics on the DFT-relaxed structure, but describes less accurately the local PES curvature.
 Instead, the NNIP predicts a completely flat configuration to be the energetically more stable for the monovacancy.
 However, we should note that a physically accurate description of vacancies in graphene\textemdash particularly monovacancies\textemdash would anyway require spin-polarized DFT calculations to properly account for the unpaired $\pi$ orbitals~\cite{Palacios2008}, which were not used for our reference dataset.

-Figure~\ref{Fig8} presents the phonon dispersion and density of states for graphene, graphite, and diamond.
+We present in Fig.~\ref{Fig8} the phonon dispersion and density of states for graphene, graphite, and diamond.
 The comparison between NNIP predictions and density-functional perturbation theory (DFPT)~\cite{Baroni_RMP_2001} calculations demonstrates good agreement across all three carbon allotropes, confirming the potential's ability to accurately capture vibrational properties.
-The observed small imaginary ZA phonons near $\Gamma$ are a well-known numerical issue for 2D materials, which can be solved by adopiting prohibitively tight parameters and in particular very high plane-wave cutoffs~\cite{Mounet2020}.
+The observed small imaginary ZA phonons near $\Gamma$ are a well-known numerical issue for 2D materials, which can be solved by adopting prohibitively tight parameters and in particular very high plane-wave cutoffs~\cite{Mounet2020}.
 Notably, despite being trained on DFT data exhibiting this, the NNIP does not display such unphysical behavior.